ANZAC Day 2026: Sydney Events & Commemorations

 ANZAC Day Commemoration Ceremonies

-Across Sydney, ceremonies include wreath-laying at key memorials, such as the ANZAC Memorial in Hyde Park and Martin Place Cenotaph.
-Special remembrance services also occur in churches, synagogues, and community halls.
+Across Sydney, ceremonies include wreath-laying at key memorials such as the ANZAC Memorial in Hyde Park and the Martin Place Cenotaph.
+Remembrance services also take place in churches, synagogues, and community halls.

 ANZAC Day Celebrations & Traditions in Sydney